Golf Tutorials

 Chipping: The Reliable, Low-Running Shot

 Chipping is your high-percentage shot when you’re just off the green.
-The idea is to hit a low-flying shot that lands on the green as soon as possible and a shot that rolls the rest of the way to the hole, just like a putt.
+The idea is to hit a low-flying shot that lands on the green as soon as possible and rolls the rest of the way to the hole, just like a putt.

 When Do You Chip?